kartik-v/yii2-widget-sidenav/README.md

 to the ```require``` section of your `composer.json` file.

-## Latest Release

-> NOTE: The latest version of the module is v1.0.0 released on 08-Nov-2014.
 Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-widget-sidenav/blob/master/CHANGE.md) for details.

 ## Demo